 Build the Personal Book in Logos

-- Click Add book on the panel toolbar.
+Click Add book.
 An Edit dialog will open to enter the Library Information (or metadata) for the book and to add the file(s) that will make up the body of the book.

-- Type a name for the book in the Title box in section 1.
+Enter a name for the book in the Title box.

 Fill in Library Information.
 All personal books must have a title.
 Click Monograph to change the Type associated with the book.
 Click English to change the Language.
 Click Add field to add optional metadata.

-Type the appropriate information for each added field.
-To delete an added field, hover over a field heading, such as Series Title, and click the X which appears on the right.
+Enter the appropriate information for each field.
+To delete an added field, hover over a heading, such as Series Title, and click the X which appears on the right.

-Click Change... below the book cover image to add a book cover (optional).
-In the Open dialog browse to and select an image file (.jpg or .png) and click Open.
+Click Change below the book cover to add a cover image (optional).
+Find your image in .jpg or .png format and click Open.

 Click in the Description box and type a brief description of the book (optional).

-Note: The Edit dialog will close and a progress bar will appear showing the steps in the process (which may go by too quickly to see if the document is short): Starting to build book, Converting, Compiling, and Discovering.
-To stop this process, click the Stop button.
+Note: The Edit dialog will close and a progress bar will appear showing the steps in the process: Starting to build book, Converting, Compiling, and Discovering.
+To stop this process, click Stop.

-When the build has successfully finished, you also have the option to upload your personal book to Faithlife's servers.
-This makes your personal book accessible in Logos on all of your other machines without having to rebuild the book.
-However,
+When the build has finished successfully, you can upload your book to Faithlife's servers.
+This makes it accessible on all of your devices without having to rebuild it.

-IMPORTANT: Once your book has been uploaded, it cannot be removed from the library entirely, nor can it be edited.
+IMPORTANT: Once your book has been uploaded, it can't be edited or removed from the library.
 It can be hidden from the library, but it will always be listed in the Personal Books panel.

 If you have just finished a preaching series, and you would like to compile all your sermons from that series into a book that is fully integrated with the rest of your Logos resources, you simply need to follow the steps described above.

 Fill in the relevant metadata fields, click Add file. . ., and select all the sermon documents you want to compile.
-Once the documents appear below step 2, you can drag the files into the order you want them to appear in.
+Once the documents appear below step 2, you can drag the files in the order you want them to appear.
 Click Build book and let Logos compile your new book.
 If there were errors, follow the steps above to address them.
 If there weren’t, click Finished to add the book to your Logos Library.

 Notes on the Process

-You will click Finished even if there were in errors in the compilation process.
+Click Finished even if there were errors in the compilation process.

 If you need to fix errors in the document, reopen Word and edit the document as necessary.
 (To troubleshoot error messages different from the one pictured at the beginning of this article, visit the Logos forums and Logos wiki.)